BrianMitchL/brianm.me/_posts/2018-10-23-iphone-xs-max.md

 ### Display

 The iPhone X<span class="small-caps">S</span> Max packs a 6.5" OLED display at a resolution of 2688x1242 (458 ppi).
-Now because it is OLED disply, the pixel density is really only true for the green sub-pixels.
+Now because it is OLED display, the pixel density is really only true for the green sub-pixels.

 <blockquote class="twitter-tweet" data-dnt="true" data-lang="en">